 Kate Jackson 5th kyu, Roman Penzes 6th kyu

 Sensei Tony congratulates Sensei Robin on his 3rd Dan award.

 Sensei Tony congratulates Sensei Natasha on her 2nd Dan award.

 On 15th October 2015, the Arun Aikido Club held a grading in Bognor Regis, West Sussex UK.
 It was hosted by Sensei Tony J. Wilden 5th Dan, and Sensei Piers Cooke 7th dan joined Tony on the grading panel.

 It was a long evening (4.5 hours) because we had students grading from 7th kyu all the way up to 3rd dan.
 It must have been difficult for students who had to wait a long time to take their test.
-Also for those students who took their test earlier, and had to wait to receive their results.

 Of course, advanced students are well aware that patience is part of the discipline required.
 Students should feel honoured to have witnessed the more advanced students and instructors take their rare gradings.